Is it worth it to spend extra on the Tab S7+ over the regular Tab S7?

 Cons

-- Display is LCD only
+- LCD only

 - Smaller battery

-Alongside the Galaxy Tab S7 is its more impressive sibling — the Tab S7+.
-It shares a lot of DNA with the baseline model, with the biggest difference being its display.
-It's cranked up to a 12.4-inch size and swaps out the LCD panel for a Super AMOLED one, resulting in one of the very best screens we've seen on any mobile device.
-It's a sight to behold for sure, but it also comes with a steep price increase.
+The larger, more visually stunning Tab S7+ shares a lot of DNA with the baseline model, including its processor and memory.
+But it's cranked up to a 12.4-inch size and swaps out the LCD panel for a Super AMOLED one, resulting in one of the very best screens we've seen on any mobile device.
+This upgrade equates to a steep price increase, however.

 Pros